investigaciongiis/human-devops/README.md

     └── privatekey.pem      # Private key
 ```

+👉 Initially, these files are empty placeholders.
+You must replace them with valid SSL certificates issued for your domain to enable secure communication and complete Slack verification successfully.

 ### 💬 3.
 Slack Integration

 To integrate with Slack, we **recommend importing the preconfigured manifest**: